 It’s common in heterosexual young men.
-It tends to be sexually transmitted and caused by bacteria, such as Neisseria gonorrhoea (thas causes gonorrhoea), and Chlamydia trachomatis (that produces chlamydia).
+It tends to be sexually transmitted and caused by bacteria, such as Neisseria gonorrhea (the causal agent of gonorrhea), and chlamydia trachomatis (that produces chlamydia).

 In children, men older than 35, and homosexual people, the infection is caused by bacteria, such as Escherichia coli.
 Other bacteria that can provoke the inflammation are: Mycobacterium tuberculosis or Ureaplasma urealyticum.

-Another cause is the consumption of a medication named amiodarone, which prevents the abnormal heart rythms and genitourinary malformations (younger than 2 years).
+Another cause is the consumption of a medication named Amiodarone, which prevents the abnormal heart rate and genitourinary malformations (younger than 2 years).